Jascha Heifetz Chair in Violin

 A debut with the New York Philharmonic at age 11 launched her career, and a front-page story in The New York Times three years later helped in the formation of a major international career.
 Performing as Midori—first name only—she has spent her decades before the public in virtually every major international capital and cultural center, performing in a wide range of the greatest musical venues.

 Midori’s performing schedule is balanced between recitals, chamber music performances and appearances with the world’s most prestigious orchestras.
-Her discography runs to dozens of recordings, culminating most recently in The Essential Midori, a compilation issued by Sony Masterworks.
+Her discography runs to dozens of recordings, culminating in The Essential Midori, a compilation issued by Sony Masterworks.
 Her most recent recordings include a Grammy-winning CD, featuring her performance of the Hindemith Violin Concerto, with the NDR Symphony Orchestra, conducted by Christoph Eschenbach, a CD of Bloch, Janacek and Shostakovich Sonatas, and a new recording of the complete Bach Sonatas and Partitas For Solo Violin.

 Midori Goto has built upon her fame by founding a series of successful not-for-profit organizations and other ongoing youth-directed projects.
-Midori and Friends, created in New York City in 1992, brings musical education to underprivileged children, in partnership with the city’s public schools.
+Midori & Friends, created in New York City in 1992, brings musical education to underprivileged children, in partnership with the city’s public schools.
 Partners in Performance, based in the U.S., and Music Sharing, formed in Japan, bring deeply committed music-making into smaller communities, those typically underserved by live arts presented at the highest levels.
 In recognition of such activities, the U.N.
 Secretary-General, Ban Ki-moon, named Midori a “Messenger of Peace” in 2007.

 Goto’s varied educational experience, including a Master’s degree in Psychology from New York University in 2005, adds to her innovative ideas as a pedagogue.
 With equal commitment to searching performances of the classical musical literature and to contemporary composition, while bringing the fruits of experience and passion to students at all levels, and also to often-overlooked populations, Midori Goto is at the forefront of enriching the lives of many different kinds of people around the world.